Internet-of-People/iop-ts/packages/sdk/README.md

 ### Layer-2 Module

-This package contains all Typescript class and utils that you need to interact with the DAC Layer-2 API.
+This package contains all Typescript class and utils that you need to interact with the SSI layer-2 API.

 #### Get Before-Proof History